 - Female Voice 3 saying "I love you" to Pierce after he gives her an airstrike gun to drive off STAG.
 It comes off as funny as well as sweet.

 - In the final mission of Trouble of with clones Johnny Tag and Pierce are pinned down on a bridge with the Steelport military all over them, then the Male Boss 1 comes around and yells at them very pissed:

 Boss: QUIT SHOOTING MY FRIENDS!!

 - Zimos.
 Yes, he is a pimp.
-Yes, he gets you to get more hos for his business, but you get them by rescuing them from abusive pimps and his assasination missions usually deal with killing people being mean to women.
-Plus, in the mission where you rescue the girls captured in the cargo boat, he tries to make sure the rescued girls feel safe.
+Yes, he gets The Boss to get more hos for his business, but they are rescued from abusive pimps and his assassination missions usually deal with killing people being mean to women.
+Plus, in the mission where girls are rescued from cargo boat, he tries to make sure the rescued girls feel safe.
 As far as pimps go, Zimos seems to genuinely care about his hos.